Last Updated on July 2, 2026 by Daniel Globe

 | Rocky Mountains | Late September to Early October | Hiking, Mountain Biking, Fishing |

-As summer fades into autumn, the Pacific Northwest transforms into a canvas painted with vibrant hues of red, orange, and gold.
-Fall foliage in this region is nothing short of spectacular, with deciduous trees like maples and oaks showcasing their brilliant colors against a backdrop of evergreen forests.
-Scenic drives such as the Mount Hood Scenic Byway offer breathtaking views of this seasonal transformation, attracting leaf-peepers eager to capture the beauty of nature’s palette.
+As summer fades into autumn, the Pacific Northwest turns into a canvas of red, orange, and gold.
+Deciduous trees like maples and oaks stand out against a backdrop of evergreen forest, and scenic drives such as the Mount Hood Scenic Byway offer some of the best views of the seasonal change.

 Winter: A Wonderland for Snow Enthusiasts